What CPS Can and Cannot Do on Long Island, New York

 Knock, knock.

 Someone is at the door and to your surprise, it’s an agent from Child Protective Services (CPS).
-They claim that someone has reported the abuse or neglect of your child and that they’re there to conduct an investigation.
+In moments like this, understanding what CPS can and cannot do in New York is critical.
+They may claim that someone has reported the abuse or neglect of your child and that they’re there to conduct an investigation.
 The agent asks you to let them into your home; the investigation starts now and they’re allowed to look at anything they want in the best interests of the child.

 Visit Your Home